maxerbox/vscode-discord/README.md

 * `discord.iconMap`: The iconMap for the filename extensions
 * `discord.interval`: The interval time to update the informations in ms. Default to 3000ms

-## Known Issues
+## Frequently asked Questions

+#### Can I get banned?
+Well, [someone already asked for it](https://github.com/maxerbox/vscode-discord/issues/3).
+I emailed the Discord Team, and that's totally fine, unless you disrespect their Terms and Conditions.

+#### It's not showing on Discord?
-* Not displaying on discord : Check out if Visual Studio Code is added as game on the discord client.
+Check out if Visual Studio Code is added as game on your Discord client.

 ## License